LLLLLLLLL1516/Customer-Churn-Analysis/README.md

 with collected data, apply data science techniques to understand customer churn behaviors and build a predictive model to predict the probablity of future customer churn.

 ## Data Acquisition
-Data Srouce: https://www.kaggle.com/datasets/blastchar/telco-customer-churn
+Data is collected and ready to use.
+The data is taken from Kaggle Customer Churn Competition Data Srouce: https://www.kaggle.com/datasets/blastchar/telco-customer-churn
 ## Data Preparation
+Data is checked for dimension, uniqueness, columns type and meaning, and missingness.
+Univariate and Bivariate analysis are performed to visualize predictors and get initial data insights.
+Data is splitted into train and test set, with categorical features tranformed by one-hot-encoding and numerical features standadized to same scale.

 ## Model Training & Validation
 ## Testing & Evaluation
 ## Deployment & Inference